Seven steps to learning a new piece of piano music.

 Please excuse this short story in which I’m the hero.
 I’m learning to play the jazz xylophone.
 I started at Christmas 2021.
 I practice every day with my 100-year-old textbook, a stack of tunes that I want to learn, my video recorder and oodles of desire.
 Here is the process I usually follow.

-The video below is an unedited version.
-Notice it took just a brief period of time to accomplish something because I didn’t try to do everything at once.
-David Revised August 2022 I found it extremely helpful over the holidays to practice with a video camera recording my progress or lack thereof.
+If I can help you memorise your music, call me.
+David.
+I found it extremely helpful over the holidays to practice with a video camera recording my progress or lack thereof.
 I played for 5 minutes and watched for 5 minutes.
 The camera was positioned so that the keyboard of the xylophone was visible.
 I was able to see and hear what was working and what was not and then adjust my next repetition accordingly.
 Video helped me to close the gap between how I thought I sounded and how I actually sounded.
 If I can help you, call me.
 David Revised August 2022 The above is the final take in ten takes over 20 minutes.

 These three are the most neglected aspects of music study.
 Theory Skilled musicians see harmonic, rythmic, and structural patterns in the music, beginners see a string of notes.
 The purpose of theory study is to help us to see and understand these patterns and their significance, which over time, leads to artistry.
 As a former teacher put it, "understanding what you are seeing makes everything easier."
 How you think about the drum set, what you have heard, and what you understand about the musical past of the instrument determine how you play the instrument musically.
 Ed Soph, master teacher History